 Instructions Please provide a summary of the positive impacts on the SDGs that the removal activity has or plans to have.
 This summary shall be project-specific and based on related evidence pieces that were submitted in the audit documentation (SDG Reporting files).
 Word limit: 150 words.
 Summary This project contributes to social, environmental, and economic co-benefits.
 Environmentally, deploying superfine basalt supports healthier soils, strengthens agricultural resilience, and promotes sustainable land management.
-Socially, the project advances equity by channeling work to minority- and women-owned businesses in logistics and soil sampling, creating opportunities for historically underrepresented entrepreneurs.
-Operating in rural North Carolina and Virginia-where 22-29% of residents are low-income and median incomes fall below state averages-it helps bring investment and opportunity to communities where they matter most.
+Socially, the project advances equity by channeling work to minority and small medium businesses.
+As of the 2022 USDA survey, 97% of the farms are family owned for this Wisconsin county.
+These activities bring investment and opportunity to communities where they matter most.
 Economically, the project builds grower partnerships, supports local haulers and soil professionals, and stimulates rural economies.
 Collectively, these benefits align with SDGs for sustainability, inclusion, and climate action.
-This table is filled-in by the supplier and verified by the auditor.